globalvillagesoftware/infrastructure/docs/no-batchfile/source/index.rst

-Welcome to the *Global Village* Infrastructure documentation!
+Welcome to the *Global Village* Environment concepts document
 =============================================================

 This document is a collection of relatively independent essays on various topics